Position

 How to become a Physician?

-5. Complete Residency: After medical school, complete a residency program in the chosen specialty.
-This can last from three to seven years, depending on the specialty.
+4. Complete a residency program.
+This step involves specialized training in a chosen medical field.
+It lasts three to seven years, depending on the specialty.

 How long does it take to become a Physician?

 The journey to becoming a physician involves several key steps.
-First, a person must complete a bachelor's degree, usually taking four years.
-This degree should include courses in science, such as biology, chemistry, and physics.
+First, a person must complete a bachelor's degree, which usually takes four years.
+This degree should include courses in science subjects like biology, chemistry, and physics.
 After earning a bachelor's degree, the next step is medical school.
 Medical school lasts four years.
-During these years, students learn both in classrooms and through hands-on experience in hospitals.
+During these years, students learn about human health and medicine through classroom studies and hands-on training.

 Physician Job Description Sample